SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 | TikTok    | 2.63 | 15.81 | 96.23 |

-–> The footprint is smaller with less videos that start being played automatically.
+–> The footprint is smaller with fewer videos that play automatically.

 Src: https://greenspector.com/en/social-media-2021/

-*Perspectives that we should keep in mind*:
+## Questions to keep in mind

-* How much electricity is needed to run a software?
+* How much electricity is needed to run the software?
-* Is any special hardware needed that needs resources?
+* Is any special hardware needed that requires resources?
-* How sustainable is the workflow-process (concerning women/man-power)
+* How sustainable is the workflow process (concerning people-power)?
-* Data privacy (Who hosts my data?
-On which conditions / legal restrictions?
-Who has access?)
+* Data privacy: Who hosts my data?
+On what conditions and legal restrictions?
+Who has access?
-* Open source software (Who can use the software, accessibility)
+* Open source software: Who can use the software, how accessible is it?
-* Maybe: Do I need a lot of time to learn something new?
+* Do I need a lot of time to learn something new?
 Are there communities that can help me?
 * Is the tool accessible for people with disabilities or people that speak different languages?